kanvekin/Kernixcord/CONTRIBUTING.md

 **Plugins that violate any of these rules will not be accepted.**

-## Improving Equicord Itself
+## Improving Kernixcord Itself

-If you want to improve Equicord beyond plugins, such as internal features or performance improvements, you are welcome to open a feature request so it can be discussed.
+If you want to improve Kernixcord beyond plugins, such as internal features or performance improvements, you are welcome to open a feature request so it can be discussed.

 Bug fixes, refactors, and documentation improvements are also highly appreciated!